Rank | School | Location |

 Minneapolis, MN

-Walden University’s online forensic psychology program lets students focus on their specific interests inside the field to tailor their coursework with top-rate professors with specializations in those exact areas.
-They offer 10 specializations in various areas of forensic psychology that let you enhance your real-world knowledge alongside the general program coursework.
+Walden University's online Forensic Psychology program lets students focus on their specific interests inside the field to tailor their coursework with top-rate professors with specializations in those areas.
+They offer 11 specializations in various areas of Forensic Psychology that let you enhance your real-world knowledge alongside the general program coursework.

-While you earn your MS in forensic psychology at Walden, you can earn up to half of the necessary coursework credits for their PhD program in forensic psychology, should you choose to continue your studies.
+During the MS in Forensic Psychology degree program at Walden, students can earn up to half of the necessary coursework credits for their PhD program in Forensic Psychology.

 Credit requirements: 33 credit hours